+Empirical claims (2):

-Existence entailments of definites are not projected as clearly as existence entailments of clefts.
+- Existence presuppositions of definites are easily projected. - A clear contrast from existence entailments of indefinites: If Sue met a Libyan astronaut, she's excited now ⇒ Libya has an astronaut - Existence entailments of definites are not projected as clearly as existence entailments of clefts.

-However, there's a clear contrast from existence entailments of definites:

-If Sue met \underline{a} Libyan astronaut, she's excited now eq Libya has an astronaut